-The day you put an offer in on a home you love is exciting, but also rather anticlimactic.
-Once you submit an offer, you have to play the waiting game.
+Putting an offer on a home is exciting, but also anticlimactic: once you submit an offer, you have to play the waiting game.
+No one likes to sit by the phone anticipating for an important call, especially if it’s unclear just how long they’ll have to wait.

-No one likes to sit by the phone waiting for an important call, especially if it’s unclear just how long they’ll have to wait.
 To help excited buyers set expectations, we will answer your top offer questions — like how long sellers have to accept an offer — and break down the general timeline from offer to closing.

 The best-case scenario is that they accept your offer, and then you quickly move onto the home inspection stage.